Vivek-04022001/documentation/plone.app.dexterity/advanced/workflow.md

 Workflows are mapped to types via the `portal_workflow` tool.
 There is a default workflow, indicated by the string `(Default)`.
 Some types have no workflow, which means that they hold no state information and typically inherit permissions from their parent.
-It is also possible for types to have *multiple workflows*.
+It's also possible for types to have *multiple workflows*.
 You can list multiple workflows by separating their names by commas.
 This is called a *workflow chain*.